 We need to demonstrate the large amount of local support there is for social housing to be built on this land.
 Homes England carried out a very poorly advertised initial consultation in June 2019 where the displays and questions were designed to lead responses towards their ideal of a mixed development of executive homes, with just the legal minimum being so-called ‘affordable’ housing.
 We have designed a survey that we hope allows people scope to give a wider range of responses and indicate their priorities for new homes in our town.
 Please take a few minutes to complete the survey by clicking here.
 If you would like some paper copies to pass on to friends, neighbours and colleagues please email us with your postal address and we will gladly sent them to you.

-Homes England will submit an application to Southend Council for Outline Planning Permission for their proposals, and that is likely to happen in early – mid-autumn.
+An application to Southend Council for Outline Planning Permission for the proposals has now been submitted by Homes England.
 The Council has the power to refuse to grant approval on various grounds in planning law, including that the proposals do not represent good use of the land.
-The council must also consider valid objections from local residents, and as soon as the application is lodged we will be asking our supporters to write letters to its Development Control Committee and we’ll give guidance on what constitutes valid grounds for objection to specific proposals contained in the application.
-If we can force Homes England into a re-think of its executive homes plans that would be a major step forward.
+The council must also consider valid objections from local residents.

 Want to get involved?